dockur/windows-arm/readme.md

     -  ./example:/shared
   ```

-  Replace the example path `./example` with your desired shared folder, which then will become visible as `Shared`.
+  Replace the example path `./example` with your desired shared folder, which then will become visible as `Shared` on the desktop and as drive `Z:`.

 ### How do I change the amount of CPU or RAM?